2017-iEvoBio/organization/bazaar.md

 We are pleased to present the following software projects at the iEvoBio Software Bazaar on Saturday, June 24 from 6-8 pm (concurrent with first poster session, and in the same room).
 Please click the link to view authors and abstracts for each entry.
+If you are presenting, there will be tables, power sources, and signs available.
+If you would like to submit an entry to the Bazaar, please [submit an issue](https://github.com/2017-iEvoBio/organization/issues).

 * [BuddySuite](https://github.com/2017-iEvoBio/organization/issues/9)
 * [TaxonWorks](https://github.com/2017-iEvoBio/organization/issues/10)